asumansenol/double_edged_sword_crawler/README.md

 ### Browser Add-on
 We also developed a browser extension through the integration of our ML-based classifier.
 You can find the source code of this add-on in [this repo](https://github.com/asumansenol/login_signup_classfier_chrome_extension).

+## Data & Analysis
+You can find the auxiliary data, Jupyter notebooks, and CSVs in the [analysis repository](https://github.com/asumansenol/double_edged_sword_data).

 ### Reference